ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 **Figure 3.
 Number of enriched terms in GO and KEGG analysis for the first 100 and 500 gene pairs retrived from Spearman's rank correlation coefficient, Pearson correlation coefficient, and Kendall rank correlation coefficient methods.**

-Afterwards, according to the number of enriched terms and their level of significancy (**Figure 4** and **Figure5**), and also number of genes enrolled in enriched terms, Pearson correlation coefficient was introduced as the best statistical method to calculate gene-gene correlations in this study.

 ![Fig3](https://github.com/ElyasMo/ACPs_HS_HSPGs_CS/blob/main/Figures/Dotplot.jpg)
 **Figure 4.
 The enriched terms in y-axis and adjusted-pvalue in x-axis shows the higher amount of enriched terms in Pearson correlation coefficient merhod for the first 500 pirs of gene-gene correlation.**